organizze/gulp-sass-glob-import/README.md

 gulp-sass-glob-import
 =====================

 gulp task to allow importing directories in your SCSS.

 Different from [gulp-sass-bulk-import](https://github.com/mathisonian/gulp-sass-bulk-import) in that I needed the output to not include the absolute path.
+Also using `Globs` for more flexibility.

 ## installation